How to learn, The Science Behind Attaining Knowledge

 How does this apply to programming?

-Nobody learns to walk without falling, and nobody gets great at programming without spending hours browsing the internet trying to fix their code.
+Nobody learns to walk without falling, and nobody gets good at programming without spending hours browsing the internet trying to fix their code.
 Some people have an easier time than others in the start, but sooner or later you're going to run into unexpected errors.